 To locate the nearest office, check the Social Security Administration’s website.

 Social Security numbers are generally assigned to people who are authorized to work in the United States.
 They are used to report your wages to the government and when filing your tax return.
 Also, when opening up a new bank account, most banks require either a Social Security number or proof of application for a Social Security number.

 How long will it take to receive my card?

 Your card should arrive in the mail within four to six weeks of your application date.
-It is important that your mailing address on Form SS-5 is accurate to ensure that your card gets delivered to you.
+It is important that your mailing address that you use in your Online Social Security Number Application is accurate to ensure that your card gets delivered to you.
 If you change your mailing address after you submit your application to the Social Security office, it is your responsibility to inform the Social Security Administration of this change by calling or visiting any Social Security office.
 If you do not currently have a valid mailing address, you may have the card sent to InterExchange Work & Travel USA at: 100 Wall Street, Suite 301, New York, NY 10005, and we will forward it to you at a later point in time.

 If I am a returning J-1 and have already been issued a Social Security number, do I need to reapply?

 No, you do not need to apply for a new number.
 If you do not remember your number or have lost your card, you will need to apply for a replacement by visiting your local Social Security office, which can be found by visiting: www.ssa.gov/locator.